techidaily/site-ai-video-editing/source/_posts/new-in-2024-how-to-zoom-in-on-powerpoint-easy-ways.md

 You are giving a presentation at a meeting and have a number of possibilities.
 Zoom in PowerPoint Presentation enables you to create an introduction slide that includes thumbnails for the slides you wish to skip to in any order to discuss those choices throughout your meeting.
 It builds a navigable interactive dashboard for your presentation.
 When you leave the opening slide and go through all the slides in a part, you are immediately returned to the beginning.
 So where does PowerPoint's magic reside?
 PowerPoint The most recent addition to the lengthy and ever-expanding list of new functions is Zoom.
 Zoom is incredible since it effectively turns a slide or many slides from your project into a changeable hotspot.
 A hotspot is a clickable item that connects to a certain area, in case you forgot.
 You will thus be directed to that slide if you choose it as a hotspot when you click on the item.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/in-2024-you-might-have-difficulty-rotating-a-video-without-an-efficient-media-player-or-editing-tool-below-is-a-detailed-guide-on-rotating-a-video-on-any-ax/"><u>In 2024, You Might Have Difficulty Rotating a Video without an Efficient Media Player or Editing Tool.
-Below Is a Detailed Guide on Rotating a Video on Any Axes</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713963292593-new-have-you-recently-experienced-motion-blur-in-games-do-you-wish-to-learn-more-about-it-this-article-provides-an-overview-and-the-need-for-motion-blur-gam/"><u>New Have You Recently Experienced Motion Blur in Games?
-Do You Wish to Learn More About It?
-This Article Provides an Overview and the Need for Motion Blur Gaming for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/2024-approved-how-to-remove-audio-from-videos-with-ffmpeg/"><u>2024 Approved How to Remove Audio From Videos with FFmpeg?</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-2024-approved-how-to-add-subtitles-in-quicktime-player/"><u>Updated 2024 Approved How to Add Subtitles in QuickTime Player?</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/in-2024-15-camera-shake-preset-for-premiere-pro-to-add-camera-shake-with-simple-keyframes-each-preset-is-editable-with-easy-steps-make-your-video-shocking-a/"><u>In 2024, 15 Camera Shake Preset for Premiere Pro to Add Camera Shake with Simple Keyframes.
-Each Preset Is Editable with Easy Steps.
-Make Your Video Shocking and Impressive with These Camera Shake Effects</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-6-ways-to-mimic-professional-filming-gears-for-2024/"><u>New 6 Ways to Mimic Professional Filming Gears for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-things-about-transparent-png-remove-and-convert/"><u>New Things About Transparent PNG Remove and Convert</u></a></li>
-<li><a href="https://ai-editing-video.techidaily.com/updated-do-you-want-to-blur-faces-in-your-videos-read-this-article-to-find-out-the-easiest-way-to-blur-the-faces-in-videos-using-adobe-premiere-pro/"><u>Updated Do You Want to Blur Faces in Your Videos?
-Read This Article to Find Out the Easiest Way to Blur the Faces in Videos Using Adobe Premiere Pro</u></a></li>
-<li><a href="https://extra-lessons.techidaily.com/new-advanced-cropping-skills-for-image-clarity/"><u>[New] Advanced Cropping Skills for Image Clarity</u></a></li>
-<li><a href="https://screen-capture.techidaily.com/new-chordcatcher-software-insight-for-2024/"><u>[New] ChordCatcher Software Insight for 2024</u></a></li>
-<li><a href="https://facebook-video-footage.techidaily.com/updated-the-ultimate-12-portable-camera-reviews-for-dynamic-vlogging/"><u>[Updated] The Ultimate 12 Portable Camera Reviews  For Dynamic Vlogging</u></a></li>
-<li><a href="https://extra-skills.techidaily.com/in-2024-preeminent-6-networks-driving-biz-innovation/"><u>In 2024, Preeminent 6 Networks Driving Biz Innovation</u></a></li>
-<li><a href="https://youtube-videos.techidaily.com/understanding-youtubes-premier-package/"><u>Understanding YouTube's Premier Package</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/in-2024-the-ultimate-checklist-for-picking-a-trustworthy-youtube-to-mp3-converter/"><u>In 2024, The Ultimate Checklist for Picking a Trustworthy YouTube to MP3 Converter</u></a></li>
-<li><a href="https://extra-guidance.techidaily.com/updated-maximizing-creativity-find-your-next-project-on-these-top-12-photo-websites/"><u>[Updated] Maximizing Creativity - Find Your Next Project on These Top 12 Photo Websites</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"